Just Health Guide

 Uring this clinical trial, which lasted 18 weeks, 29 young men aged 13 to 27 with autism spectrum disorder, or ASD, consumed broccoli sulforaphane.
 Fifteen other participants, considered as a control group, took the placebo.

 As the treatment progressed, the results improved.
-The improvements were felt as early as the 4 th week of administration of sulforaphane.
-After the end of the intervention, the behaviour of the patients changed: the lethargy diminished.
+The improvements were felt as early as the 4th week of administration of sulforaphane.
+After the end of the intervention, the behaviors’ of the patients changed: the lethargy diminished.
 The participants were less irritated, hyperactive and more motivated, oral communication improved.
 However, experts have noticed that the patients’ scores return to their level.
 Before the experiment by stopping the treatment with sulforaphane.

 After 18 weeks of intervention, the experts noted in the group having consumed sulforaphane that: